vega/altair/doc/user_guide/marks/boxplot.rst

 Altair supports bot 1D and 2D box plots:

 1D box plot shows the distribution of a continuous field.
-A boxplot’s orientation is automatically determined by the continuous field axis.
+A box plot’s orientation is automatically determined by the continuous field axis.
 For example, you can create a vertical 1D box plot by encoding a continuous field on the y axis.

 .. altair-plot::
     import altair as alt